 Each borough is like a city with its own unique aspects and sites.
 Manhattan is by far the most expensive, with the Bronx on the lower end.
 The boroughs are just a subway ride away, except for Staten Island, you may need to take a ferry.

 In terms of renting, you will need to pay one month’s rent and one month’s security deposit up front when you decide to take the property.
 Also. you need to be aware that to rent accommodation you will need to have a clean financial record, when moving to New York, as credit checks are common!

 Renting in New York

-- Join expat communities online and expat groups on Facebook to find people who already live in New York and who may help you get accommodation in New York.
-However, please be aware of scammers.
+- Join expat communities online to find people who already live in New York and may help you get accommodation in New York.
+However, be aware of scammers.

-- If you have a pet, please find out before you sign the lease, whether your pet will be allowed in the building that you intend to rent.
-Buildings in New York either prohibit pets outright or may have limits on the weight and breed of dogs permitted for example.
+- If you have a pet, find out before you sign the lease if your pet will be allowed.
+Buildings in New York either prohibit pets outright or may have limits!

 - If you are moving large items into a city apartment, make sure to find out whether the building has a freight elevator.
 It is possible that there may be no elevator at all.